arensb/ansible-truenas/HACKING.md

 1. Commit changes.
 Merge to `main` branch if necessary.

+1. Close bug report or pull request if appropriate.

 1. Tag the git commit with the new release version, in the format `v1.2.3`.